-For faculty and staff, the Employee Assistance Program, REFER, specifically provides information as to resources available to employees.
+For faculty and staff, the Human Resources' Work-Life and Well-Being website provides information as to resources available to employees.

 Other counseling, treatment, and rehabilitation services are available in the Lexington community as well as communities throughout the state in which Kentucky Community and Technical College and College of Agriculture, Food and Environment employees are located.